Important facts and information to know when visiting Jordan

 Jordan with Kids – Our Travel Stories

-- Visiting the Dead Sea with kids – Should you actually take your kids into the Dead Sea?
+- Mistakes to avoid swimming in the Dead Sea – Should you actually take your kids into the Dead Sea?
 A must-read to make your plans go smoothly

 - Exploring the ancient city of Jerash and the North – don’t miss these exciting destinations as you head to the lush north